AbosaSzakal/MuseAthenaDataformatParser/README.md

 # Muse S Athena Bluetooth protocol

 This repo describes my current understanding of the Bluetooth packet format the Muse S Athena (MS-03) uses.
-The project this was originally for has taken a new direction, so I'm open sourcing this in hopes that someone else might find this useful for further work.
+To my knowledge I'm the first to document the new packet format it uses so I'm open sourcing this in hopes that someone else might find this useful for further work and because the project this was originally meant for has taken a new direction so unfortunately I'm unlikely to continue work on this.

+## Test script

+Run athena_main.py to see the accelerometer and gyro data graphed in real-time.
+The other parsed data is also there, just not graphed.
+There might be unexpected values in the output, my best guess is that this is caused by the packet ID being accidentally found in an region of the packet that is not parsed, thus leading to corrupt data.
+I think with a few checks for if all the subpackets were decoded (the last next byte is the end of the packet) or if there were unknown IDs in the packet, it should be possible to filter them out.

+Tested with Python 3.12.2

 ## Basic Format